AckerlyXu/heima/articles/application-gateway/application-gateway-diagnostics.md

 You can use different types of logs in Azure to manage and troubleshoot application gateways.
 Some of these logs can be accessed through the portal, and all logs can be extracted from an Azure blob storage, and viewed in different tools, such as Excel and PowerBI.
 You can learn more about the different types of logs from the following list:

 * **Activity log:** You can use [Azure Activity Log](../monitoring-and-diagnostics/insights-debugging-with-events.md) (formerly known as Operational Logs and Audit Logs) to view all operations being submitted to your Azure subscription, and their status.
-Activity log entries are collected by default, and can be viewed in the Azure portal preview.
+Activity log entries are collected by default, and can be viewed in the Azure Portal.
 * **Access logs:** You can use this log to view application gateway access pattern and analyze important information including caller's IP, URL requested, response latency, return code, bytes in and out.
 Access log is collected every 300 seconds.
 This log contains one record per instance of application gateway.
 The application gateway instance can be identified by 'instanceId' property.
 * **Firewall logs:** You can use this log to view the requests that are logged through either detection or prevention mode of an application gateway that is configured with web application firewall.